 About Donald Miller, Founder

-One of the projects was designing and building specialty pressurized frying equipment for Lee Cummings and Harold Omer in Lima, Ohio in the mid 1960s.
-Lee was the nephew of the famous Colonel Sanders and their restaurant chain, utilizing equipment dad helped design and build, became Lee’s Famous Recipe Fried Chicken.
-About the same time, he was involved with a project for General Foods developing the equipment that wrapped cellophane around their famous Gaines Burger dog food patties.
+One of the projects was designing and building specialty pressurized frying equipment for Lee Cummings and Harold Omer in Lima, Ohio in the mid-1960s.
+Lee was the nephew of the famous Colonel Sanders and their restaurant chain, utilizing equipment Dad helped design and build, became Lee’s Famous Recipe Fried Chicken.
+At about the same time, he was involved with a project for General Foods developing the equipment that wrapped cellophane around their famous Gaines Burger dog food patties.

-Growing up, I remember that dad could fix anything.
-It was unheard of to hire someone to repair the car or a household appliance because dad would take care of it.
-I remember marveling as I looked into the back of our television set at all of the glowing glass tubes and dad was able to figure out which one was causing the black and white screen to keep flipping with those horizontal lines.
-And, though I still don’t know how he did it, he almost single handedly built our family’s first home here in Sidney, all the time while working full time and commuting from the house we rented from my grandparents 40 miles away.
+Growing up, I remember that Dad could fix anything.
+It was unheard of to hire someone to repair the car or a household appliance because Dad would take care of it.
+I remember marveling as I looked into the back of our television set at all of the glowing glass tubes and Dad was able to figure out which one was causing the black and white screen to keep flipping with those horizontal lines.
+And, though I still don’t know how he did it, he almost single-handedly built our family’s first home here in Sidney, while working full time and commuting from the house we rented from my grandparents 40 miles away.

-One thing that was always clear about dad was his exacting approach to any of the work he did.
-While many of us will eyeball things and say “well, that’s close enough for horse shoes or hand grenades,” dad simply could not operate that way.
+One thing that was always clear about Dad was his exacting approach to any of the work he did.
+While many of us will eyeball things and say “well, that’s close enough for horseshoes or hand grenades,” he simply could not operate that way.
 Everything had to be precise and carefully measured.
 And it showed in his approach and the outcome of his work.
 Sometimes this could come across as being pretty demanding to those who worked with him but, really, it was because he cared passionately about quality.
 He was a smart and capable man and he liked to control the situation.
-When asked early on during his time at Dorothy Love whether he ever went on any of the bus trips with other residents, he said “I told them that if I couldn’t drive the bus, I wasn’t going.”
-That was dad’s story.
+When asked early on during his time at Dorothy Love whether he ever went on any of the bus trips with other senior community residents, he said “I told them that if I couldn’t drive the bus, I wasn’t going.”
+That was Dad’s story.

 When working with mechanical things, he was incredible.
 Even in his later years after a stroke had made it hard for him to get around as well as he would have liked, if we had a piece of equipment at work that was giving us fits, you could usually rely on dad to be able to drive up alongside the machine on the golf cart he used to get around the plant, sit there and watch and listen for a couple of minutes, and then give what was usually spot-on advice as far as what was going wrong and needed to be looked at.
 He always swore by listening and watching carefully to determine what was wrong with mechanical things.

-Those of us who had the privilege of working with dad learned much from him even beyond the importance of measuring five or six times and cutting once.
-One of his sayings which has stuck with me was “There’s no such thing as holding your own in life or business.
-If you think you’re holding your own, you’re really declining because you can bet that others are going around you.”
-That has instilled in all of us a constant ambition toward growth and continual improvement, long before “continual improvement” became the buzz word that it is today.
+Those of us who had the privilege of working with Dad learned much from him even beyond the importance of measuring five or six times and cutting once.
+One of his sayings that stick with me is

 Dad also liked saying “dollars to donuts.”
 I really still don’t have a clue what that meant even though, scarily, I find myself now repeating it on occasion.